golang/proposal/design/2981-go-test-json.md

     SKIP
 )

-// The results of a test run.
-type TestResult struct {
+// The results of a test or an example. type TestResult struct {
     Name  string
     State TestState
     T     time.Duration // The total time taken.
-    Output   string        // The log created by calling (*T).Log and (*T).Logf.
+    Log   string        // The log created by calling (*T).Log and (*T).Logf.
 }

 // Test runs a test function and returns results. func Test(f func(*T)) TestResult

 type BenchmarkResult struct {
     Name  string
     Procs int    // The value of runtime.GOMAXPROCS for this benchmark run.
-    Output string // The log created by calling (*B).Log and (*B).Logf.
+    Log   string // The log created by calling (*B).Log and (*B).Logf.

     // existing fields
+}

+// CoverageResult is aggregated code coverage info.
+// It is used for `go test` JSON output.
+// To get full coverage info, use -coverprofile flag in go test. type CoverageResult struct {
+    Mode             string
+    TotalStatements  int64
+    ActiveStatements int64
+    CoveredPackages  []string
 }

 // result is used for test binary JSON output format.